 If possible, take your photographer along to your wedding venue so you can point out your favourite spots and discuss potential photos you’d like them to capture.
 They’ll be able to explain what’s feasible and are also likely to have plenty of creative ideas you hadn’t considered.

 This is also a great time to discuss contingency plans.
 You might have your heart set on some romantic shots by the lake, but what if it rains?
 Your photographer can help you plan alternative locations… or show you how to pose with an umbrella!

 Plan important shots

 Even if you’re opting for candid, documentary-style photography, there are probably still some must-have shots you don’t want your photographer to miss.
-Let them know in advance what you have in mind so they can factor in time to capture those family group shots.
+Your photographer probably already assumes you’ll want them to catch the first dance and cutting the cake, but if you have other specific requests, let them know in advance what you have in mind.

 Ask about image rights